-James Wan’s latest foray into the haunted house genre leads him straight into The Conjuring which is “based on a true story” about the Perron family who were terrorized by demonic entities in which ghost hunters Ed and Lorraine Warren were called upon to investigate.
-Many movies are based on some truth and when it comes to something as terrifying as The Conjuring, then we want to dig deeper into the events that inspired it.
+James Wan’s latest foray into the haunted house genre leads him straight into The Conjuring, a film “based on a true story” about a family that was terrorized by demonic entities in which ghost hunters Ed and Lorraine Warren were called upon to investigate.
+Many movies are based on some truth, and when it comes to something as terrifying as The Conjuring, then naturally we want to dig deeper into the events that inspired them.

-I just recently dug up the true story about The Possession which was produced by Sam Raimi about the famous dibbuk box that held a malicious ancient spirit inside.
-While that story was much easier to track down, the Harrisville haunting—the inspiration behind The Conjuring—took a little more work because not many people know about it yet.
-Hopefully this will give you guys an idea as to what the true story behind The Conjuring really is.
+I just recently wrote about the true story behind The Possession, which was produced by Sam Raimi about the famous dibbuk box that held a malicious ancient spirit inside.
+While that story was much easier to track down, the Harrisville haunting—the inspiration behind The Conjuring—took a little more work because it was a largely unknown case from the Warrens.

 What you’re about to read is entirely from the accounts of Andrea Perron, so keep that in mind.
 Read on and take from it what you will; whether you believe in these things or not, it’s a fascinating story that I hope you guys enjoy.